swaptacular/swpt_accounts/protocol.rst

 2. If the specified prepared transfer does not exist, the message MUST be ignored.

-.. [#note-limitations] Server implementations MAY impose additional restrictions on the format and the content of this string, as long
+.. [#note-limitations] The UTF-8 encoding of the ``transfer_note``
-  as: 1) those restrictions are precisely defined and known in advance; 2) an empty string is a valid ``transfer_note``.
+  string MUST NOT be longer than 500 bytes.
+Server implementations MAY impose additional restrictions on the format and the content of this string, as long as: 1) those restrictions are precisely defined and known in advance; 2) an empty string is a valid ``transfer_note``.

 .. [#transfer-match] The matching prepared transfer MUST have the same ``debtor_id``, ``creditor_id``, ``transfer_id``,